,

 Polycarbonate (Acrylic) Columns: More impact-resistant but can yellow or craze when exposed to certain solvents (ketones, aromatics, strong bases).
 Clean gently and avoid abrasive materials.

-Always match the end cap material (CPVC, PTFE, or Stainless Steel) and gasket type to the pumped chemical.
+Always match the end cap material (CPVC or PTFE) and gasket type to the pumped chemical.
 Replace gaskets proactively — they are the most common point of failure.

 Keep a log of pressure drop, cleaning frequency, and any observed residue to predict maintenance needs.